Do you have a great idea for a new resource to support the teaching of pharmacology?

 You can find out more about some of the projects supported by British Pharmacological Society teaching grants below.

-The next round of applications for teaching grants is open and the deadline for applications will be 14th February 2016.
+The next round of applications for teaching grants is open.

-To apply, please click here for the application form.
+To apply, please complete the application form and return before Tuesday 28 April.
 Please note that you will have to be a member of the British Pharmacological Society in order to be considered for the teaching grants.
 In the meantime, if you have any queries please contact our education team.

 Projects supported by previous grants